 Flexbox Article Layout

-Jon Daiello has worked on a number of great projects, most of which involved development and designing of products.
-Here in this layout he goes to show us just how flexible Flexbox can really be when it comes down to structuring a layout for content, whether for magazine or blog articles, with Flexbox it is possible to attain that crisp quality that you won’t find elsewhere easily.
+Jon Daiello has worked on a number of great projects, most of which involved product design and development.
+Here in this layout, he went and showed us just how flexible Flexbox can really be when it comes down to structuring a layout for content.
+Whether for magazine or blog articles, with Flexbox it is possible to attain that crisp quality that you won’t find elsewhere.
 This Responsive Article Layout is built to resemble a traditional content layout within a grid.
 This is the same layout that Jon is using on his website, which is another way of saying that he trusts his own work.
 The header and the footer areas could use a little bit of improvement, for sure, and perhaps all you need to take away from this layout is the actual structure of the grid itself.

 Fullscreen Layout with Page Transitions

-You actually saw the horizontal version of this layout earlier in the post, so what Furkan Özden has done here is he took the original layout and simply converted it into a boxed layout, perhaps more appropriate for special case designs.
-The functionality is all the same, you get different selections of boxes (links) which open up a fullscreen modal window with your content inside.
+You actually saw the horizontal version of this layout earlier in the post.
+So, what Furkan Özden has done here is he took the original layout and simply converted it into a boxed layout, perhaps more appropriate for special case designs.
+The functionality is all the same; you get different selections of boxes (links) which open up a fullscreen modal window with your content inside.
 Still a good choice for portfolios and those who want to host their resumes on the web.
-The page transitions don’t lose their smoothness.
+Meanwhile, the page transitions don’t lose their smoothness.

 Skeleton Layout Example

-SitePoint as always knows what are the best things to share, these guys have been running their web development platform for decades and are super experienced with the latest technology and what is trending on the web these days, their Skeleton layout is an example of how to build a skeleton layout for a business website that can be freely styled, adjusted and optimized by anyone who wants to practice their front-end skills.
-You’ve got a nice full screen header section with a center positioned navigation widget, nice cards elements for showcasing your skills and experience, a separate widget element for showing your resume information (description, experience, how to hire), and lastly at the footer you got contact details, and social media information.
+SitePoint, as always, knows what are the best things to share.
+These guys have been running their web development platform for decades and are super experienced with the latest technology and what is trending on the web these days.
+Their Skeleton layout is an example of how to build a skeleton layout for a business website that can be freely styled, adjusted and optimized by anyone who wants to practice their front-end skills.
+You’ve got a nice full screen header section with a center navigation widget, nice card elements for showcasing your skills and experience, a separate widget element for showing your resume information (description, experience, how to hire), and lastly at the footer you got contact details, and social media information.
 Good overall design, and would be ideal for beginners to practice how to position things in a layout using the latest web design technology.